 Family Support is an Essential Part of the Recovery Journey

-Beginning at the admissions process, we partner with families to gather information about the potential member’s condition and treatment history.
+Initially, we partner with families to gather information about the potential member’s condition and treatment history.
 This is also a time for us to listen, learn, and provide support.
-Once a member has been admitted into one of our communities, it is important that we get to know each other.
+Once a member has been admitted into one of our communities or services, it is important that we get to know each other.
 This is best accomplished by conducting a family meeting that provides orientation to Project Transition, answers key questions and includes goal setting that addresses our expectations for one another.
 Regular family meetings are an essential part of supporting the recovery of our members.
 In addition, counselors and other staff are available for phone conversations and coaching as needed.

 The Program Social Worker is a ready resource for families seeking information and support.
 Regular family meetings and educational supports are provided to enhance both communication and support of the member’s recovery